-Any economic projections of jurisdictions; or where there is mutual understanding and agreement between IHPA and the jurisdiction that the information has been provided in confidence.
+Any economic projections of jurisdictions; or where there is mutual understanding and agreement between the Independent Hospital Pricing Authority (IHPA) and the jurisdiction that the information has been provided in confidence.

-If confidential information is delivered orally, such as through discussions, there should be mutual understanding and agreement between IHPA representatives and the jurisdictional representative that the information is being provided in confidence.
+If confidential jurisdictional information is delivered orally, such as through discussions, there should be mutual understanding and agreement between IHPA representatives and the jurisdictional representative that the information is being provided in confidence.